 - Brachytherapy is an internal radiation treatment that involves placing radioactive material (seeds) directly into a tumor or close to it, allowing a high dose of radiation to attack the cancer while minimizing damage to surrounding organs and tissues.

-- We also plan to offer robotic prostatectomy procedures for our prostate cancer patients in the near future.
+- Robotic prostatectomy procedures for our prostate cancer patients.

 Mount Nittany Physician Group Providers